BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 2 (Am-Az)

 Sakaki-san; Kagura (left to right)

 The above show wasn't the first time the Azumanga Daioh manga got animated; a five-minute short was released on an official website (no one seems to recall whose; maybe Azuma's), making it one of the first, if not the first, ONA (original net animation).
 In fact, rumour has it that the server which housed the first episode overloaded, which influenced the decision to make a TV series out of it.
 Since it was targeted to those who followed the manga, there were really no character introductions, but it added a few small twists.
-Sakaki-san is first seen in the opening credits, with a close-up of a bounce, while the athletic Kagura shows up briefly in the first part, where a video of the classroom is being shot for a time capsule.
+Sakaki-san is first seen in the opening credits, with a close-up of a bounce, while the jockish Kagura shows up briefly in the first part, where a video of the classroom is being shot for a time capsule.
 When she first notices that the camera's on her, she strikes this pose, smiles and bobbles.
 What happens after that?
 Ain't gonna spoil it.
 The TV series, while still maintaining some references about the size of Sakaki-san's chest, did away with the more blatant fan service--and believe me, it actually really isn't missed.
 It puts more of the laughs back where they belong.

 Sakaki-san and Kagura from Azumanga Web Daioh

-Compiled by Dave Watson.
+Compiled by Dave Watson (remove spamtrap word before sending).
 Don't hold it against him.

 Return to Watson's WorldWideWasteofTime Page: Music and Anime.